AzDocs/AzDocs/Wiki/Azure.md

 *Make sure you followed the information from [How to keep your repositories in sync with upstream](#how-to-keep-your-repositories-in-sync-with-upstream) first.*

 Let's assume you've done some work on your `origin` and at some point in time you want to sync this back to the `upstream`.
 We do this by creating a new branch and pushing it to the upstream.
 We need to make sure we use the latest version of main to create our PR Branch from:

+> First navigate to the cloned upstream repo (the repo made in the [Mirroring the upstream repo to your own Azure DevOps instance](#mirroring-the-upstream-repo-to-your-own-azure-devops-instance) step).
+Then follow these steps:

 ```batch
 git checkout main